BePartOfHistory/website/pagelist/README.md

 # Page List
-- You can see here all pages, that was created.
+- You can see here all pages, that were created.

 | Page Name | Page Description| Author |
 | ------- | ------------------ | ------- |